secretstartups/handbook/product/product-analysis/index.html.md

 #### Issue Priority

-The Manager, Product Data Analysis will help prioritize work based on importance and capacity, and will work closely with the Director of Product Growth, Chief Product Officer, and VP, Product Management on trade-offs (if needed).
+The Manager, Product Data Analysis will help prioritize work based on importance and capacity, and will work with the Senior Director, Product Monetization and VP, Product on trade-offs (if needed).

 Prioritization labels will be added by the Product Analysis team as a part of triage and planning.